cypress-io/cypress-documentation/source/guides/guides/environment-variables.md

 While this may take a bit more work than other options - it yields you the most amount of flexibility and the ability to manage configuration however you'd like.

-{% url "We've fully documented how to do this here." configuration-api %}
+{% url "We've fully documented how to do this here." configuration-event %}

 # Overriding Configuration